dylan-albertazzi/connect_lambda_to_api_gateway/README.md

 # Connect Lambda Function To API Gateway From Scratch
 If you are working with an existing amplify project jump down to 'Adding a Lambda Function'

+❗️ This repo is the final product of the steps outlined below.
+Refer to the files within it as you step through this document.

 ## Project Setup
 Prerequisites:
 - Node.js v 10.x or later